tekgnu/azureprivatelink/README.md

        + table.core.windows.net
        + web.core.windows.net
        + database.windows.net
-    :scissors:

 *This is not the complete list of services and may require creating individual zone forwarders for services that are NOT included in this list, such as mongo.cosmos.azure.com*

     Create the entry on the Bind server - **/etc/bind/named.conf.local:**